7 Steps to a Corporate Hackathon Your Team Will Love (and Learn From)

+Intensive in the above definition implies a time-boxed process asking participants for the ‘impossible’ — to come up with novel solutions to particular problems or innovative ideas and prototypes regarding new business opportunities.
 Hackathons are technology-driven and primarily about software — hence the software-centric element in the definition.
-A Hackathon is very demanding on participants — it requires not only great technical and coding skills but also ideation and presentation skills.
+A Hackathon is very demanding on participants — it requires not only great technical and coding skills but also business and product sense along with great presentation skills.

 Participants are asked to come up with great ideas, formulate a prototype and prioritize wisely; then self-organize and execute — do quick research, prepare resources, write code, reuse existing components and systems and finally prepare a presentation — all in a time-boxed scenario.
-The Hackathon may be focusing on known problems or business opportunities or technologies (stated upfront) or it could be open to any ideas with no particular constraints.
+A Hackathon may be focusing on known problems or business opportunities or technologies (stated upfront) or it could be open to any ideas with no particular constraints.

 → Check also: Building an MVP: How to define the first instance of your product

-1. Defining your Hackathon
+Defining Your Hackathon

 Date, duration, lead time, and venues.
 Especially the lead-time is important in order to allow participants to get prepared by discussing ideas, teams, and collaboration scenarios.
 Depending on the case and the size of the corporation/ involved team, there should be a lead time of a few weeks.